Aditya190803/YouniqueIndia/README.md

 - `isCustomerInGroupPaymentChecker`: restrict payment method eligibility to members of a specific CustomerGroup.
 - `settleWithoutPaymentHandler`: immediately settles the Payment when added.
+- Legacy Razorpay tooling has been removed; the WhatsApp handler documented below replaces it for manual confirmation flows.

 Setup steps: